 Competition and examination are not a part o f the Montessori method.
 However, older children approaching entrance examinations will be given tutorial guidance on request.

-Ofsted Inspector gave the Junior School a full investigation in 2011 and in an overwhelmingly positive report noted that:
+Ofsted Inspector gave our Queens Park Nursery a full investigation in September 2018 and noted that: